Lavender

 • skin irritations,

-• Apply 1 drop of true lavender essential oil diluted in a vegetable oil.
+• Apply 1 drop of true lavender essential oil diluted in vegetable oil.

-• Use a floral water or lavender hydrosol as a soothing lotion.
+• Use lavender floral water or hydrosol as a soothing lotion.

-• Add a few drops to bath water or to lavender-based soap.
+• Add a few drops to bath water or lavender-based soap.

-Lavender and sleep: a natural solution to nighttime disturbances
+Lavender and sleep: a natural remedy for nighttime troubles

 The link between lavender and sleep is now well established.
-It is one of the most widely used plants in natural sleep supplements.
+It is one of the most commonly used plants in natural sleep supplements.

 Its active ingredients act on the GABAergic system, a network of neurotransmitters involved in calming the brain.
 By enhancing feelings of calm, lavender promotes sleep and reduces nighttime awakenings.

-Several studies have shown that lavender promotes sleep onset and improves sleep quality:
+Several studies have shown that lavender promotes sleep and improves sleep quality:

 • As a diffuser in the bedroom.

-• In capsules or lavender infusion for internal use.
+• In capsules or lavender tea for internal effects.

 How to use lavender?

-Lavender can be used in many ways depending on the needs: topically, in a diffuser, as an infusion, or as a dietary supplement.
-Here are the main forms of use.
+Lavender can be used in many ways depending on your needs: applied topically, diffused, as an infusion, or as a dietary supplement.
+Here are the main ways it can be used.

 Essential oil

-True lavender essential oil is the most commonly used.
-Diffused in the bedroom or used in massage (diluted in a carrier oil), it soothes the mind and promotes sleep.
+True lavender essential oil is the most widely used.
+When diffused in the bedroom or used in massage (diluted in vegetable oil), it calms the mind and promotes sleep.

-For internal use, it should be taken with caution and preferably in capsule form.
-Never use in children under 3 years of age or in pregnant women.
+For internal use, it should be taken with caution and preferably in the form of measured capsules.
+Never use on children under 3 years of age or pregnant women.

 Dietary supplements

-Lavender-based dietary supplements concentrate their active ingredients in the form of capsules, sprays, or gummies.
-They are very practical for relieving stress or restoring natural sleep.
-Discover our stress and sleep supplements made with organic plants.
+Lavender-based dietary supplements concentrate active ingredients in capsule, spray, or gummy form.
+They are very convenient for relieving stress or restoring natural sleep patterns.
+Discover our organic plant-baseddietary supplements forstressandsleep.

-Lavender flower infusion soothes tension and aids digestion.
+Lavender flower tea relieves tension and aids digestion.
 It is ideal after meals or in the evening.

-Here's a simple tip to enjoy the benefits of lavender in the form of herbal tea:
+Here is a simple tip for enjoying the benefits of lavender in the form of herbal tea:

 1. Bring the water to a boil.